spawnaga/market-simulation-project/simulation_report.md

 ### Simulation Windows

-The simulation uses a rolling window approach:
+The simulation uses a sliding window approach:
 - **30-minute optimization window**: Used to find best parameters
 - **5-minute prediction window**: Uses optimized parameters to make predictions
-- **Continuous rolling**: Moves forward by 35 minutes (30 + 5) for each iteration
+- **Sliding window**: Moves forward by 5 minutes for each iteration (overlapping windows)

 ## Data Preparation